-In the left menu, select the Antibot item.
+In the left-hand menu, select Antibot.

 JA3 Blocking and Allowlisting

-After establishing a TCP connection (right after the ACK packet exchange), the client can initiate an encrypted session with the server by sending a “Client Hello” packet.
-This packet contains TLS parameters, including the protocol version, a random key, and other essential data.
+After a TCP connection is established (right after the ACK packet exchange), the client can initiate an encrypted session with the server by sending a Client Hello packet.
+This packet contains TLS parameters such as the protocol version, a random key, and other essential data.

-JA3 works by leveraging the fact that this set of parameters (like the list of supported ciphers, extensions, and TLS version) remains almost identical for the same application.
-This means, for instance, that a browser and a piece of malware will send different “Client Hello” packets, but the same application will consistently produce the same fingerprint across multiple launches.
+JA3 works by taking advantage of the fact that this set of parameters (including the list of supported ciphers, extensions, and TLS version) is almost always identical for the same application.
+For example, a web browser and a piece of malware will send different Client Hello packets, but the same application will consistently produce the same fingerprint across multiple sessions.

 To configure JA3 blocks and permissions, click on the Add Blocking JA3 button or the Full-screen Mode button.